Fuel Gas Conditioning

 How Does a Coalescer Work?

-What Is a Coalescing Filter?
+What is a Coalescing Filter?

-The filter consists of several progressive layers which perform specific functions; from separating solid particles to liquid molecules from a gas flow.
+The coalescing filter consists of several progressive layers which perform specific functions; from separating solid particles to liquid molecules from a gas flow.
 Some common materials used as coalescing filters include borosilicate microfibers and semi-permeable membranes.
 A coalescing filter for natural gas separates water vapor and other particulates to improve product purity.

 fuel gas coalescer